jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

-    On the receipt here of the proper certificates showing such deposit, certificates of inscribed stock will be issued to the successful bidders or their assignees for the amounts to which they may be entitled, in sums of one thousand, five thousand^ and ten thousand dollars each, as may be required.
+    On the receipt here of the proper certificates showing such deposit, certificates of inscribed stock will be issued to the successful bidders or their assignees for the amounts to which they may be entitled, in sums of one thousand, five thousand and ten thousand dollars each, as may be required.
 Inscribed stock so issued Will carry interest from the date of such deposit, and will be transferable on the books of the treasury, agreeably to the regulations of the department.